|

 Carolyn Howard-Johnson often permits educators to use excerpts from her

-work at with no royalties owed.
+work with no royalties owed.
 That includes this guideline for reading

 groups.
 She asks that proper credits, order